Ligaforbundet: History

 An association agreement between Kvindedivisionsforeningen and Divisionsforeningen (DF) was signed in February 2014 with the aim of strengthening mutual cooperation and the development of both men's and women's elite football clubs in mind.
 Over the course of an year, KDF and the Danish FA jointly prepared a report named Den Nye Kvindeliga, published on 26 November 2018, that largely revolved around the brand built-up, commercial strategy, player contracts, league structure and solutions for the relaunch of women's top-flight league, with the ambitious goal of it becoming the best league for women's team sports in the country.
 Since the fall of 2007, they have also participated in the negotiations and agreements signed with the Danish Football Referee Association (DFU) and the Danish FA regarding fees and terms for refereeing women's matches in the first and second divisions including the national cup tournament.
 With the introduction of the Danish Women's League ahead of the 2019–20 season, negotiations between the Kvindedivisionsforeningen and the Danish Football Players' Association regarding a collective agreement for new players signing contracts in the top-flight league were started.

 On 20 July, a new visual identity, developed in collaboration with the design bureau Nord ID, was unveiled, with the rebranding including a new logo and renaming the organisation to Ligaforbundet, removing any reference to women.

+In April 2024 Ligaforbundet became a part of the Danish Football Association in an official capacity, alongside its two other components, Divisionsforeningen and DBU Bredde.